jasonbrackman/arberator/README.md

 The tree displayed starts at current working directory.
 The same example above with the current directory set to "c:/files/docs" produces:
 ```
 c:\files\
    ├─ docs\
    │  ├─ recipe.wrd
    │  └─ resume.txt
 ```
-The way the Tree is displayed can be manipulated by overriding the Renderer.
+The way the Tree is displayed can be manipulated by creating a Display.
+A Display takes a Renderer and is injected into the Fictus File System.
+If a Display is not provided, a default will be constructed and display the FFS as simple text.

-The default renderer will display the FFS as simple text.
-But you can override the Renderer to use HTML, Markdown, or any other format you want.
+The display may need to be customized if you want the output to include HTML, Markdown, or other custom information.

 Example:
 ```

-from fictus.renderer import Renderer

-# create a customRenderer
+# A customRenderer is created: adds an emoji before printing a File or Folder.
 customRenderer = Renderer(
     "",   "",  # Doc open/close
     "📄", "",  # File open/close
     "📁", "",  # Folder open/close
 )

+# Feed the customRenderer to a Display object
-fs.renderer = customRenderer
+display = Display(customRenderer)

-fs.display()
+# And set the FFS to use the newly minted display.
+ffs.set_display(display)

+ffs.display()
 ```
 Produces:
 ```
-c:\files\
+📁c:\files\
      ├─ 📁docs\
      │  ├─ 📄recipe.wrd
      │  └─ 📄resume.txt